voschezang/coding-handbook/subjects/subjects.md

 - *"Object of desire."* An object has <u>quality</u>.
 It is a structure.

 - *"A subject of the law."* A subject of a group.
-It is being controlled.
+It is a relation.
 It implies a <u>force</u>.
 It experiences a force.